ekr/base-drafts/draft-ietf-quic-transport.md

 The EMPTY_ACK frame (type=0x19) is used to transmit loss recovery information during the cryptographic handshake before keys are established.
-The EMPTY_ACK frame is used to assist loss recovery, see {{QUIC-RECOVERY}} by indicating that the receiver got some data that it was not able to decrypt and hence cannot send a real ACK.
+The EMPTY_ACK frame is used to assist loss recovery, see {{QUIC-RECOVERY}} by indicating that the receiver received a packet that it was not able to decrypt and hence cannot send a real ACK.

-A EMPTY_ACK frame has no content.
-That is, a EMPTY_ACK frame consists of the single octet that identifies the frame as a EMPTY_ACK frame.
+An EMPTY_ACK frame has no content.
+That is, an EMPTY_ACK frame consists of the single octet that identifies the frame as an EMPTY_ACK frame.

 ## CRYPTO_CLOSE Frame {#frame-crypto-close}